sbakiu/immoscout-bot/README.md

 ### Customize ImmobilienScout search link

 The variable `IMMO_SEARCH_URL` is just an ImmobilienScout24 URL.

 This URL is used for scraping and for a properly functioning application you should make sure that the URL is having the following properties:
 - Apartments are in list view (and not map)
 - Sorted by date, so that newest are first.
 This is expecially important as you only request the first page and looking for new stuff on that page.

-After you have copied the URL from the browser run:
+After getting the URL from the browser, run:
 ```
 export IMMO_SEARCH_URL=<YOUR_IMMO_URL>
 heroku config:set -a $APP_NAME IMMO_SEARCH_URL=<IMMOSEARCH_URL>
 ```

-Feel free to go crazy with search criterias, you just need to update the variable.
+Feel free to go crazy with search criterias, one just needs to update the variable.

 ### Deploy

-Deploying the application can be invoked in every git push, with GitHub Integration.
+Application deployment is invoked in every git push, via GitHub Integration.

 ### Execute

 The application offers a single GET endpoint `/findplaces`.
-It returns the unseen apartments as a json, but it also sends a notification for each of them via Telegram.
-On this same endpoint you can set up a regular execution as well.
+It returns the unseen apartments as a json, and it sends a notification for each of them via Telegram.
+On the same endpoint, one can set up the regular execution.